 The Rottweiler is basically a calm, confident and courageous dog with a self-assured aloofness that does not lend itself to immediate and indiscriminate friendships.
 A Rottweiler is self-confident and responds quietly and with a wait-and-see attitude to influences in his environment.
 He has an inherent desire to protect home and family, and is an intelligent dog of extreme hardness and adaptability with a strong willingness to work, making him especially suited as a companion, guardian and general all-purpose dog.

 A judge shall excuse from the ring any shy Rottweiler.
 A dog shall be judged fundamentally shy if, refusing to stand for examination, it shrinks away from the judge.
-A dog that in the opinion of the judge menaces or threatens him/her, or exhibits any sign that it may not be safely approached or examined by the judge in the normal manner, shall be excused from the ring.
+So, the dog that in the opinion of the judge menaces or threatens him/her, or exhibits any sign that it may not be safely approached or examined by the judge in the normal manner, shall be excused from the ring.
 A dog that in the opinion of the judge attacks any person in the ring shall be disqualified.

-For more information on AKC standards click here.
+Thus, for more information on AKC standards click here.